 Following the footsteps of his brother Armando, Enrique made his debut as an actor in 1917.
-One year later he wrote his own play and became a renown playwright with “El Organito” being premiered at the Teatro Nacional in 1925.
+One year later he wrote his own play and became a renowned playwright with “El Organito” premiered at the Teatro Nacional in 1925.

 Discepolo wrote his first tango in 1926 for a play by José Saldías entitled “La porota”.
 Since the phenomenal success of “Mi noche triste” as a part of the sainete “Los dientes del perro” in 1918, it was common for tango songs of a new genre to be premiered and popularized as a part of a play.
 However, this first tango by Discepolo entitled “Bizcochito” didn’t have much substance to it.
 It never gained popularity and remains forgotten to this day.

 It was not long after “Bizcochito” that Discepolo found his voice as a poet and profoundly cynical observer of social reality.
 Soon after he wrote “Que vachache” followed by “Esta noche me emborracho”, and by 1928 these two tangos were gaining a lot of attention through the interpretations of popular signers Azucena Maizani and Tita Merello.